-The Manitoba High Schools Athletic Association presented their annual High School Sport Coaching and Volunteer Awards on Monday, June 19, at its annual general meeting which is being held in Brandon, Manitoba.
+The Manitoba High Schools Athletic Association presented their annual High Coaching and Volunteer Awards today at its annual general meeting, which is being held in Brandon.

-Kelly Taylor of Sanford Collegiate was presented with the Nick Laping Leadership Award.
+Rick Waterman of Erickson Collegiate was presented with the Nick Laping Leadership Award.

-Robert Dinsdale of Crocus Plains Regional Secondary School in Brandon was presented the Frank L. McKinnon Award for his outstanding volunteerism in high school sport.
+Karl Wiebe of Westgate Mennonite Collegiate in Winnipeg was presented the Frank L. McKinnon Award for his outstanding volunteerism in high school sport.

-The 2016-2017 Grey Cup Legacy High School Coach of the Year was awarded to Denis Marinelli of College St. Norbert Collegiate in Winnipeg.
+The 2018 Grey Cup Legacy Female High School Coach of the Year was awarded to Christine Rewniak of St. Mary’s Academy in Winnipeg.

-Over 130 teacher coaches and administrators have been in Brandon on June 19 and 20 to attend the MHSAA annual general meeting to discuss policies and philosophies pertaining to high school sport in Manitoba.
+Over 130 teacher coaches and administrators are convening in Brandon on June 18 and 19 to attend the MHSAA’s annual general meeting to discuss policies and philosophies pertaining to high school sport in Manitoba.

 The Manitoba High Schools Athletic Association is a voluntary not-for-profit organization which is comprised of nearly 200 Senior High Schools from across the Province.
 Over 30,000 student athletes and 2,900 plus volunteer coaches are involved with the association.
 The association receives funding through Sport Manitoba, our corporate partners, membership fees, and other general revenue.